Ketam Mountain Bike Park

 Ketam Mountain Bike Park is a mountain bike trail located in Pulau Ubin, Singapore.

 Background

 Location

 The bike park is located around the fringe of a quarry in Pulau Ubin that was previously not occupied for any usage purpose.
 Ketam Quarry underwent a major rehabilitation project by National Parks Board (NParks), which transformed it into a green space fit for biking activities.
 The park includes the German Girl Shrine.

 Bike trails design

-The design of the mountain bike tracks had been carefully chosen and constructed with regards to the International Mountain Bicycling Association (IMBA) standards.
+The design of the mountain bike tracks had been carefully chosen and constructed with regard to the International Mountain Bicycling Association (IMBA) standards.
 The Singapore Amateur Cycling Association (SACA) was engaged as well, to provide consultation and expertise.

 The mountain bike trail at the park is designed such that it can be used by leisure cyclists and competitive cyclists alike.

 Opening

 It was opened to public on 17 May 2008.
 Entry to the bike park is free of charge.

 The 45-hectare park consists of 10 kilometres long of mountain bike trails.
 It is the first such park in Singapore that meets the international standards for mountain biking competitions.
 Apart from international standard competitions, Ketam Mountain Bike Park also allows recreational cycling.